-Immediately following the Effective Time, the Board of Directors of the Combined Company will consist of ten members, who will be: , each of whom is presently a director of Ansan (see "Information Concerning Ansan Management"); James S. Kuo, Steve H. Kanzer, Evan Myrianthopoulos, Juerg F. Geigy, Max Link, Herbert H. McDade, Jr. and Mark C. Rogers, each of whom is presently a director of Discovery (see "Information Concerning Discovery Management); and who is a nominee of D.H.
+Immediately following the Effective Time, the Board of Directors of the Combined Company will consist of ten members, who will be: Vaughan H. J. Shalson and Richard Sperber, each of whom is presently a director of Ansan (see "Information Concerning Ansan Management"); James S. Kuo, Steve H. Kanzer, Evan Myrianthopoulos, Juerg F. Geigy, Max Link, Herbert H. McDade, Jr. and Mark C. Rogers, each of whom is presently a director of Discovery (see "Information Concerning Discovery Management); and David Naveh, Ph.D. who is a nominee of D.H.
 Blair.
 All such directors will serve until their successors have been duly elected and qualified or otherwise as provided by law.
 If the Merger is approved, at the Effective Time, all current Ansan directors other than those named above will resign and the current Ansan directors named above will (i) adopt a resolution increasing the size of the Ansan Board to ten directors, and (ii) appoint the seven Discovery directors and the one D.H.
-Blair director named above to the Board, to bring the total to the ten directors identified above.
+Blair director named above.
 As a result of this process, a vote in favor of the Merger will, in effect, be a vote in favor of the seven Discovery directors and one D.H.
 Blair director named above.